JRDienes/Antipode_Calculator/README.md

 Well question no longer, type in an adress, the name of a state or country and see where it is.
 Ff you are in North America, Im sorry to spoil it but its in the Southern Indian Ocean.

-The dependencies used for this project are
+The dependencies used for this project are:

 Cartopy -------------------------> used for the display map